davidenq/include-modules/README.md

 ## Support

-If you need help using directory-path, or have found a bug, please create an issue on the
+If you need help using include-modules, or have found a bug, please create an issue on the
-<a href="https://github.com/davidenq/directory-path/issues" target="_blank">GitHub repo</a>.
+<a href="https://github.com/davidenq/include-modules/issues" target="_blank">GitHub repo</a>.

 ## License